 At Waterfront Solicitors, we appreciate the importance of IT law, which is why we strive to provide the best representation and protection available.
 We endeavour to bring unrivalled experience in assisting our clients in situations where they have an unequal bargaining power, enabling them to successfully manage their legal risks and maximise revenue.

 Our IT solicitors are committed to providing a consistently exceptional legal advisory service to tech companies based in both London and all over the UK.
-As we have grown over the years, so has our client base; and we now serve to a wide range of businesses, ranging from start-ups, to SMEs, to individual creators, to large multinational companies.
+As we have grown over the years, so has our client base; and we now serve a wide range of businesses, ranging from start-ups, to SMEs, to individual creators, to large multinational companies.

 What can our IT Lawyers help you with?

-Our excellent team of IT solicitors who specialise in helping clients protect, manage, exploit, enforce and defend their information technology rights.
+Our excellent team of IT solicitors specialise in helping clients protect their product, negotiate their contracts and defend their rights.
 Our expertise covers the entire spectrum of IT and technology law and practise.
 Specifically, our clients can benefit from the following:

 - Government body advice – we can advise a government body on the provision of its data via cloud services and also help with the drafting and negotiation of the necessary contracts with technology providers.

 - Software provider contracts - we assist software providers with contract negotiations across a range of sectors.
 Many of our clients operate in the FinTech space, so we have regular dealings with major banks and financial service providers.

 - EULAs (End User License Agreements) – we help with the assembly of EULA software service agreements, development agreements, support and maintenance agreements, channel partner agreements and managed service agreements.

 - Contract disputes – our team of solicitors can confidently handle contract disputes and litigation, covering the whole spectrum of IT law, specifically regarding non-payment of fees and/or early termination, and also disputes relating to the ownership of intellectual property.

 - Data protection – we offer professional advice on how to securely protect business data and digitalised information, as well as cloud support.